Skip to main content

 All of the stainless steel used in our lunchboxes and snack containers is high quality, food safe, corrosion resistant and independently tested.

-Our ECOlunchbox Oval and yogurt cup and the Blue Water Bento lunchboxes collection with non-toxic 100% silicone lids are made in China of high-quality, food-grade 304 stainless steel.
-All other ECOlunchbox stainless steel bentos are made in India with high-quality, food-grade stainless steel 201 or 304.
-Both types of steel are excellent for food containers and with proper care (see below) will last for a very long time!
+Our Blue Water Bento lunchboxes collection with non-toxic 100% silicone lids are made of high-quality, food-grade 304 stainless steel.
+All other ECOlunchbox stainless steel bentos are made with high-quality, food-grade stainless steel 201 or 304.
+Both types of steel are excellent for food containers and, with proper care (see below) will last for a very long time!

 What kind of silicone do you use in your Blue Water Bento lids?